Get alerts of updates about «WHO Collaborating Centre for Reference and Research on Meningococci »

 In 2017, representatives from governments, global health organizations, public health bodies, academia, private sector, and civil societies called for a global vision of a world free of meningitis.
 WHO took up the call to action and, with global partners, has developed a roadmap to defeat meningitis by 2030.
 The road map focuses on the four major meningitis-causing bacterial pathogens, one of which is N. meningitidis.
 The visionary goals of the road map are to: (i) eliminate epidemics of bacterial meningitis; (ii) reduce cases of vaccine-preventable bacterial meningitis by 50 % and deaths by 70 %; and (iii) reduce disability and improve quality of life after meningitis of any cause.
 To achieve these goals, the road map has key activities across five pillars: prevention and epidemic control; diagnosis and treatment; disease surveillance; support and care for people affected by meningitis, and advocacy and engagement.

-NIPH was designated as a WHO Collaborating Centre 20 years ago because of the expertise and engagement of its employees in the study of meningococcal meningitis globally.
+The Norwegian Institute of Public Health was designated as a WHO Collaborating Centre 30 years ago due to the expertise and engagement of its employees in the study of meningococcal meningitis globally.
 Through the years the Centre has supported WHO in contributing to diagnostic and outbreak detection in other countries, in monitoring worldwide spread of virulent strains using molecular methods, and with capacity building, particularly in Africa.
-The Centre is currently leading a study to monitor the ability of the new vaccine MenAfriVac to reduce carriage prevalence and thus, limit transmission of the meningococcal disease in Burkina Faso.
+The Centre’s director is currently engaged as an individual expert in the Technical Task Force of the road map for defeating meningitis by 2030.

-Responsibilities of the WHO Collaborating Centre:
+Responsibilities of the WHO Collaborating Centre